How to Save on Moving Costs to New York City: Guide

 Don't Be Afraid to Shop Around

-Contrary to what the guys on the phone might say, the first movers you talk to aren’t always going to be the cheapest.
+Contrary to what the guys on the phone might say, the first movers you talk to aren't always the cheapest.

 If you want to save money on your move, shopping around and getting quotes is the first thing you should do.

-A good rule of thumb to follow is that you shouldn’t move until you get three quotes from different movers.
+A good rule is that you shouldn't move until you get three quotes from different movers.
 Try to get an in-home quote written on paper whenever possible.

 This will allow you to furnish proof if they try to raise the asking price after and will also get you the most accurate quotes possible.